Barak D. Stanley, Ed.D.

 Vice Principal, Gallatin Elementary School

-Implemented district initiative and instructional improvement
+Implemented district initiatives and instructional improvement

 Assisted in planning and providing staff development

-Downey Unified School District (June 2021-July 2021)
+Downey Unified School District (Summers 2021 & 2022)

 STEAMworks Principal, Unsworth Elementary School